 How to respond

-One option is your child or you talking to your GP, who might then refer your child on to a service or counsellor for further support.
+In terms of further support, one option is your child or you talking to your GP, who might then refer your child on to a mental health or therapy service.
 You could also find out whether there is specialist abuse-related support in your area by contacting The Survivors Trust.

 Thinking about you…